Flotomate/product_docs/_build/html/_sources/problem-management/problem-list-view.rst.txt

     c.
 Requester info and Create time of the Problem.

--  Section-G is the Glance view of a Problem that shows you some classifiers and the following tabs:
+-  Section-G is the Glance pane of a Problem that shows you some classifiers and the following tabs:

    a. **Incidents**: Shows you the related Requests to the Problem.